Medial collateral ligament (MCL) injury

 You can take over-the-counter painkillers such as paracetamol or ibuprofen to help relieve your pain.
 Your doctor may prescribe stronger painkillers if your pain is more severe.
 As well as easing your pain, non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may help to reduce any inflammation and swelling.

-Always read the patient information that comes with your medicine, and if you have questions, ask a pharmacist or GP for advice.
+Always read the patient information that comes with your medicine, and if you have questions, ask a pharmacist or your GP for advice.

 Physiotherapy for medial collateral ligament injury

-A physiotherapist will carefully assess your knee and plan a programme of rehabilitation exercises to suit your individual needs.
+A physiotherapist will assess your knee and plan a programme of medial collateral ligament injury exercises to suit your individual needs and rehabilitate your knee.
 The aim of physiotherapy is to help your knee recover its full range of movement, and its strength and stability.
 This should help you get full function back in your knee and return to your usual sports and activities.
-Make sure you do the exercises because they will be an important part of your MCL injury recovery.
-Often, knee bracing and treatment with physiotherapy will be all you need if you have an MCL sprain.

 Surgery for medial collateral ligament injury